£65.00

 Indexing System (Shimano Only) - this is only applicable when using Shimano shifters that have an indexed left shifter such as STI or Rapidfire.
 For the indexing to work correctly when using these shifters the derailleur and shifters must be of the same type, so Shimano drop bar shifters need to be matched with a Shimano ‘road’ derailleur, and Shimano flat bar shifters must be used with Shimano ‘MTB’ derailleurs.

-Shimano Exage cassette, hailing from Japan and in production during the 1990s (yet still new & unused after all this time!).
-Made from steel and weighing in at 344 grams.
+Shimano Deore XT front hub, hailing from Japan and in production from the 1990s to the 2000s (yet still new & unused after all this time).
+Made from aluminium/steel and weighing in at 210 grams - pretty lightweight for a front hub at that time.
 A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW